St. Paul's Chapel: Landmark designations

-The building was declared a National Historic Landmark in 1960, in part because it is the oldest public building in continuous use in New York City.
-It was made a New York City designated landmark in 1966.
+The building was declared a National Historic Landmark in 1960, for its architectural significance as a well-preserved example of an American church designed in the Late Georgian style.
+It was made a New York City designated landmark (under the name "St. Paul's Chapel and Graveyard") in 1966.

 In 2016 the New York Landmarks Conservancy recognized both the chapel and churchyard restoration projects with its Lucy G. Moses Preservation Award.